 Osage orange, or as it’s commonly referred to in these parts as Hedge Apple, is a fascinating, non-edible native species related to mulberry and fig. Many people around here believe the large fruits repel insects like spiders and so they religiously collect and place these fruits in their basements every year.
-The trees are beautiful, somewhat squat and similar in look to mulberries.
-The wood (or trees themselves) are extremely useful for hedges, fence posts and their extremely durable and rot-resistant wood.
+The trees are beautiful, somewhat squat when young and similar in look to mulberries.
+The wood (or trees themselves) are extremely useful for hedges, fence posts due to their extremely durable and rot-resistant wood.
 In Texas they are called “Bodarc” trees, a corruption of the French “Boe d’ arc,” meaning “arc of the bow,” because Osage Orange was known to be one of, if not the best tree for making hunting bows due to the extremely strong yet flexible wood.

 RECOMMENDED FOR ORGANIC GROWING